 If you are still using valuation benchmarks from 2021, please stop.
 Those numbers were a collective hallucination fueled by zero interest rates and too much coffee.
 We are now back in reality.

-We analyzed data from the Bessemer Cloud Index, SaaS Capital, and private transaction reports to build the definitive cheat sheet for 2025 valuations.
+We analysed data from the Bessemer Cloud Index, SaaS Capital, public market indices, and private transaction reports to build the definitive cheat sheet for 2026 valuations.

 The Data Magnet: 2025 Valuation Multiples